Mohinder Suresh: Villains

 When Mohinder learns that Nathan Petrelli and Tracy Strauss were artificially given abilities, he detains them in an effort to cure himself.
 While the couple is unconscious, he has an encounter with Daphne Millbrook, who invites him to join Pinehearst.
 She leaves abruptly after discovering all the victims hidden in the back of his lab.
 Once Tracy comes to her senses, she manages to free herself and Nathan.
 Mohinder decides against fighting them, instead grabbing Maya and fleeing to Pinehearst.
-Arthur removes her ability at his request, but her faith in him is already shattered.
-He admits to having genuine feelings for Maya.

 In order to cure himself, Mohinder begins working with the formula stolen by Daphne.
 Peter's description of Mohinder's future self only strengthens his resolve to perfect the formula.
 He also discovers that many of the abilities he has documented first manifested during the solar eclipse nearly a year ago, although he initially believes this to be a mere coincidence until the next solar eclipse removes his powers.
 Upon returning him to normal, Mohinder's tries to visit Maya, but the eclipse ends before he can speak with her, so he doesn't go through with it.
 His research hits a wall when it is revealed that the formula needs a special catalyst (which can't be artificially produced) to grant abilities without inducing violent mutation.
-Arthur obtains this catalyst and finishes the formula before his death.
-Mohinder tests it on a soldier named Scott, who is granted super-strength.

-In "Dual", Mohinder tries to take the formula to stop his progressing mutations.
+Mohinder tries to take the formula to stop his progressing mutations.
 He is thwarted by a combination of Daphne stealing the vial in his hand and Peter, Flint, and Knox destroying his lab at Pinehearst.
 In the process, however, they knock over a large vat of the formula, which Mohinder is exposed to, causing the lesions from the first flawed formula to disappear.
 The highly-flammable formula is then ignited by Flint, blowing up the lab.
 Mohinder survives, apparently suffering only minor injuries, and is picked up on the road by Tracy Strauss.